 When we are ready for that, the next concern would be our privacy and that lies in the future of secure cloud services.

 “There are a lot of cool things about them, but does it offer a neat solution?”

-The industry is still in its infancy, and there are a lot of rooms for improvement.
+The industry is still in its infancy, and there is a lot of room for improvement.

 Some of the services worked pretty well but ultimately lack a lot of features that could keep the users interested in cloud gaming.

 That being said, it is gathered that Google Stadia might change the industry.

 Stadia promises users that they can play games on any screen as long as they are using Google’s Chrome browser and an Internet connection.